 On a daily basis, police officers are exposed to potentially traumatising situations (e.g., knife crime; Miller et al., 2022).
 Trauma exposure has been defined as “threatening or physically or emotionally harmful events” with long-term negative impacts on wellbeing or functioning (Lynch & Lachman, 2020, p.
 774).
 In the general population, trauma exposure is associated with numerous adverse outcomes, including poorer mental health, cognitive functioning, and physical health (Briere & Scott, 2015; Lynch & Lachman, 2020; Tursich et al., 2014).
 These findings have been echoed in police samples, with trauma exposure associated with difficulties including symptoms of post-traumatic stress disorder (PTSD), psychological distress (e.g., stress, depression, and anxiety), and poor sleep (Violanti et al., 2017; Wagner et al., 2020).

 In addition to the operational stress inherent to the job, police officers are negatively affected by organisational stressors, such as poor supervision (Shane, 2010).
 For example, studies have shown that high job-related pressure among police officers increases the likelihood of anxiety, and of physical illnesses, including cardiovascular disease (Purba & Demou, 2019; Violanti et al., 2017).
 These professional issues are exacerbated by overarching social, political, and economic issues.
 For example, the under-resourcing of mental health services increases demand on the police, who must respond to individuals in mental health crisis (Her Majesty’s Chief Inspector of Constabulary, 2021; Wood et al., 2021).
-The COVID-19 pandemic also increased police stress (Newiss et al., 2022; Rooney & McNicholas, 2020; Tehrani, 2022; Zhu et al., 2020), with 66% of one UK police sample (N = 2,323) saying that their mental health had deteriorated during this time (Mind, 2021).
+The COVID-19 pandemic also increased police stress (Newiss et al., 2022; Rooney & McNicholas, 2020; Tehrani, 2022; Zhu et al., 2020), with 66% of one UK police sample (N = 2,323) saying their mental health had deteriorated during this time (Mind, 2021).